indexdata/cql-js/README.md

-Common Query Language parser in JavaScript
+Contextual Query Language parser in JavaScript
 ==========================================

-A hand-written, recursive descent parser of the Common Query Language as used in the standardized information retrieval protocols - SRU/W.
+A hand-written, recursive descent parser of the Contextual Query Language as used in the standardized information retrieval protocols - SRU/W.

 The parser can be used in places where the front-end query analysis is